-ELA and Mathematics utilize a stage-adaptive design that allows students to interact with items that will more accurately reflect the student's abilities.
+ELA and mathematics utilize a stage-adaptive design that allows a student to interact with items that will more accurately reflect the student's abilities.
 The stage-adaptive design has two sessions.
-In the first session, students will answer items at an array of complexity levels.
-Based on performance in Session 1, students will be assigned to one of three versions (A, B, or C) of Session 2.
+In the first session, the student will answer items at an array of complexity levels.
+Based on performance in Session 1, the student will be assigned to one of three versions (A, B, or C) of Session 2.
 The second session will consist of items at complexity levels that are more closely aligned to the student's current abilities.

 NOTE: It is possible that students in the same grade, in the same classroom, will take different versions of Session 2.
-It is also possible that the same student will, for example, take Version A for ELA and Version C for Mathematics.
+It is also possible that the same student will, for example, take Version A for ELA and Version C for mathematics.

-Figures 3 and 4 outline the MSAA stage-adaptive design for ELA and Mathematics.
+Figures 3 and 4 outline the MSAA stage-adaptive design for ELA and mathematics.